 Ref Virgin Trains by

-In early 2010 Lord Adonis said the lines between Manchester and Blackpool will be electrified and this was confirmed by the Coalition in 2012.
+In early 2010 Lord Adonis said the lines between Manchester and Blackpool will be electrified and this was confirmed by the Coalition Government in 2012.
 It was planned that by December 2015 the line from Manchester via Bolton to Preston and to Blackpool will be electrified but due to problems this has slipped to 2017 and now 2018 in a programme that has had several delays.

 Electrification of the local line to Liverpool will allow electric services from Blackpool, Preston to Liverpool.
 Electrification in 2014 between Wigan and Manchester is allowing electric trains to run from Manchester to Scotland via Preston using commuter style electric trains.
 Also Manchester to Stalybridge is being electrified and will be extended to Leeds.